 Without the kratom advocacy efforts of the AKA, which organized resistance on a grassroots level with a 300,000 signature petition to the White House and collected the support of over 60 bipartisan legislators, it’s hard to imagine a world in which kratom is legal in America today.
 Hard, but not impossible.

-Tactics And Strategy
+Tactics & Strategy

-Interestingly enough, it seems that when elected officials are forced to reckon with issues their voters are passionate about, they seem compelled to listen.
+The AKA is aggressive and sees resounding success in their attempts to keep kratom legal, especially when compared to the expectations of a lobbying group trying to convince stubborn and ignorant American policymakers into admitting they made a mistake.
+When elected officials are forced to reckon with issues their voters are passionate about, they seem compelled to listen.
 The mobilization of the kratom community, and not chaotic bribery, is one of a few distinct traits that separates the AKA from other lobbying groups.

 The Reach of the AKA

-The American Kratom Association faces new threats to their mission.
-As the FDA recognizes their failed attempt to convince the public that kratom is a public safety issue – it’s not – they are seeking to use their power as a federal entity to eliminate exports of kratom into America.
-By summoning such entities as U.S Marshals, the FDA can bypass the rulings of state judges – like in one absurd case, where the FDA ignored the ruling of a South Carolinian judge and spent 300,000$ taxpayer dollars to destroy a large shipment of legal kratom.
+The American Kratom Association faces new threats to its mission of kratom advocacy.
+As the FDA recognizes their failed attempt to convince the public that kratom is a public safety issue, they seek to use their power as a federal entity to eliminate imports of kratom into America.
+By summoning such entities as the U.S. Marshals, the FDA can bypass the rulings of state judges.
+Now, the AKA has to pivot to deal with this new tactic, and they have.